sanketlokhande/grad778-f22-san-cli/README.md

-my favorite food is rice
+my favorite food is naan